 Reality: The United States has a highly developed healthcare and public health system.
 These systems include strict infection control protocols and most importantly, access to clinical and infection control resources.
 Disease surveillance systems for early case detection and investigation are also highly advanced.

-Excellent supportive care in a modern hospital setting goes a long way to increasing survival rates of patients with Ebola.
+Excellent supportive care in a modern hospital setting goes a long way to increasing the survival rates of patients with Ebola.
 Keeping patients well-hydrated, secondary infections under control and supporting heart and kidney functions are the basic tenets of appropriate care for Ebola patients.
-Such facilities, widely available in the U.S., are impossible to find in very poor countries where spread of Ebola is rapidly progressing.
+Such facilities, widely available in the U.S., are impossible to find in very poor countries where the spread of Ebola is rapidly progressing.

 A widespread outbreak of Ebola in the United States is unlikely to occur, however it is possible – or even likely – that additional cases will be seen in the United States from those exposed overseas, and potentially close contacts here in the US.